dacoder123456m/wusco-browserext/README.md

 chrome://flags/#smooth-scrolling

+and click enabled for Smooth Scrolling

+then restart the browser and you should be fully set with a fast functional browser

-and click enabled for Smooth Scrolling that is it for documentation for now but i will update when i find more usefull things
+that is it for documentation for now but i will update when i find more usefull things these settings should create the ideal browser speed and functionality for browsing on our chromebooks